Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

-## Setup dbt project
+## Setup dbt account
 We are going to be using [Snowflake Partner Connect](https://docs.snowflake.com/en/user-guide/ecosystem-partner-connect.html) to set up a dbt Cloud account.
-Using this method will allow you to spin up a fully fledged dbt account with your [Snowflake connection](/docs/cloud/connect-data-platform/connect-snowflake), [managed repository](/docs/collaborate/git/managed-repository), environments, and credentials already established.
+Using this method will allow you to spin up a fully fledged dbt account with your [Snowflake connection](/docs/cloud/connect-data-platform/connect-snowflake) and environments already established.

 1. Navigate out of your worksheet back by selecting **home**.
 2. In Snowsight, confirm that you are using the **ACCOUNTADMIN** role.